 - Please note that villages are usually made up of several different church groups.

 - Electrical hook-ups can only be provided where lifesaving or emergency medical equipment is needed.
-A note from your GP may be required to prove need where information given is not sufficient.
+A note from your GP may be required to prove need, where information is given, is not sufficient.
 Where a hook-up cannot be offered, delegates may be able to use the facilities in the medical centre or Our Place.
-New Wine are unable to provide electric hook-ups for mobility scooters.
+New Wine is unable to provide electric hook-ups for mobility scooters.
 We advise that delegates bring a spare battery and we will provide a central charging point for these.
 A very limited supply of spare batteries may be available for use but cannot be guaranteed.